Frequently Asked Questions – Winter Quarter 2022

-Will there be in-person lunch talks in Autumn Quarter?
+Will there be in-person lunch talks in Winter Quarter?

 Yes, lunch talks will resume in the 2021-2022 academic year.
 Food may be consumed in a classroom during a lunch talk.
 Initially, LSSOs will be asked to purchase individually boxed or bagged meals for students.